Heritage walk to Vittala Temple

 Stone Chariot of Vittala Temple

 Just like the Shore temple of Mahabalipuram, this shrine was also built with blocks of granite.
 The joints are cleverly hidden in the carvings and other decorative features that adorn the stone chariot.
-The chariot is built on a rectangular platform.
+The chariot was built on a rectangular platform.
 The base platform is adorned with mythical battle scenes chiseled into the granite on all sides.

 Maha Mandap of Vittala Temple